-They have a one-directional beam, so they are not suitable for illuminating entire rooms.
-You also have to hold them in your hands, so they aren’t good for any situation where you’d need both hands (like hiking in the dark on rough terrain, boarding up a window, or making repairs to equipment).
+They have a one-directional beam, so they are unsuitable for illuminating entire rooms.
+You also have to hold them in your hands, so they aren’t good for any situation where you’d need both hands (like hiking in the dark on rough terrain, boarding up a window, or repairing equipment).

 Thus, flashlights aren’t great for survival situations – especially compared to headlamps.
 But flashlights do have the benefit of being cheap.
-High-lumen flashlights are also useful are when you need bright task lighting and have someone who can hold the flashlight for you.
+High-lumen flashlights are also helpful when you need bright task lighting and have someone who can hold the flashlight.

 2. EDC Flashlights

 Best For: Everyday carry

-Compared to regular flashlights, an Everday Carry (EDC) flashlight is compact and lightweight.
+An Everday Carry (EDC) flashlight is compact and lightweight compared to regular flashlights.
 This makes it practical to carry on your keychain or in your purse.
 It’s one of the essential survival items to always have with you.

 Best For: Task lighting, bugging out

 Compared to flashlights, headlamps have the advantage of being hands-free.
-This makes them much more suitable for task lighting, such as if you need to go into the basement to shut off the power main, carry equipment in the dark, or need to go to the bathroom in the dark.
+This makes them much more suitable for task lighting, such as if you need to go into the basement to shut off the power main, carry equipment in the dark, or need to go to the bathroom at night.